RobEn-AAST/ROV-Gstreamer/README.md

  - make sure your cameras are connected to the PI
  - make sure you are runnning the appropriate reciever script on the recieving devices
+ - Some of the code here requires a custom compiled Opencv that has gstreamer enabled for the backend use

 ### TODO: